jeremy-morren/CsvSerializer/README.md

 If you do install the above package or clone the above repo, please do not hesitate to contact me at jeremy.morren@outlook.com.
 I would love to know why you are using it and what features should be added in future.

-For now, only primitive types are supported.
+For now, only primitive properties are supported.
 Getting started is as simple as:

 	using System;
 	using System.Collections.Generic;